bseltz-cohesity/scripts/python/deleteJobs/README.md

 * deleteJobs.py: the main PowerShell script
 * pyhesity.py: the Cohesity REST API helper module

-To delete some protection jobs, place all files in a folder together. then, run the main script like so:
+To delete some protection jobs, place all files in a folder together, then run the main script like so:

 ```bash
 ./deleteJobs.py -v mycluster -u myuser -d mydomain.net -j 'My Backup Job 1' -j 'My Backup Job 2' -s -c